ej-sanmartin/Necesito/README.md

 ---------------

-Login Screen, when you first open the app
+LoginActivity.java/ login_activity.xml: Login Screen, when you first open the app

 ![Login Screenshot](img/Login_Activity.png)

-After signing in, submitting details to put into your own profile and possibly into a post
+UserInfo.java/ user_info.xml: After signing in, submitting details to put into your

+own profile and possibly into a post
 ![User Info Screenshot](img/User_Info_Activity.png)